 _Knut Ebeling, The Art of Searching.
 On “Wild Archaeologies” from Kant to Kittler, The Nordic Journal of Aesthetics No. 51 (2016), 7–18

-obsessio//stupor explores points of contact with the cultural alterity through archaeological actions of touch and self-touch.
-It is inspired by the accounts of the life and visions of Dorothy of Montau, who has lived in 14th c. in Gdansk and died as a recluse in a solitary cell.
+obsessio//stupor – opętanie//osłupienie is a personal work about embodying alterity.
+It is inspired by the accounts of the life and visions of Dorothy of Montau, who lived in 14th c. in Gdansk and died as a recluse in a solitary cell.
 Her strange existence marks a treshold at which submission and freedom, madness and enlightment, fragility and resilience blur with each other, challenging the modern european rationality.

-In the course of the work on obsessio//stupor another layer of time became relevant: a figure of the unknown artist, Dagmar Scheele (1940 – 2015).
+In the course of the work on obsessio//stupor another figure of alterity became relevant: Dagmar Sch.
+(1940 – 2015).
 As a young women Dagmar suffered a complete psychotic break.
-For the rest of her life she stayed true to her artistic practice while going deeper into the impenetrable labyrinth of her illness, creating endless dripping lines on big canvasses and trashy mixed media installations.
-A stamp set, which had belonged to her, was used to print excerpts from Dorothy’s life on the paper rolls.
-Her life seems to inhabit the similar threshold.
+For the rest of her life she stayed true to her artistic vocation while going deeper into the impenetrable labyrinth of her illness.
+She covered big canvasses with endless dripping lines and constructed mixed media installations out of waste.
+I was using a stamp set, which belonged once to her, to print excerpts from Dorothy’s life on the paper rolls.

 a project of agitPolska e.V. – Polnisch-Deutsche Initiative für Kulturkooperation and ARTUM Foundation ewa partum museum,

 supported by the Federal Government Commissioner for Culture and the Media (BKM) and by the Foundation for Polish-German Cooperation

 Studio1 at Kunstquartier Bethanien, Berlin

 in the side aisles: the solo exhibition by Wawrzyniec Tokarski

 video documentation by Roberto Duarte